Jordan Cox (cricketer): International career

 Cox was first called into the England under-19 squad for an all-format tour to Bangladesh in early 2019, making his Youth Test, ODI, and T20I debuts within a month of each other.
 He was again called up in August 2019 for a home Youth ODI tri-series of matches against India and Bangladesh.

 After finishing another Youth ODI tri-series in December 2019 against West Indies and Sri Lanka as England Under-19s' leading run scorer, Cox was named in England's squad for the 2020 Under-19 Cricket World Cup in South Africa the following month.

 In September 2022, Cox was one of five uncapped players named in the England squad for their seven-match Twenty20 International tour of Pakistan later in the same month.
 He would go on to make his T20I debut two years later, against Australia in Southampton, followed by his full ODI debut against West Indies in Antigua a month later.

 In August 2024, he earned a maiden Test call-up against Sri Lanka. and was subsequently included in the England squad for a tour to New Zealand later that year.
 However, injury meant he was unable to feature in any of the three matches.

-In May 2025 Cox was named in the England Men’s Lions’ 15-player squad for the series against India A. However, he was ruled out due to Injury.
+In May 2025 Cox was named in the England Men's Lions’ 15-player squad for the series against India A. However, he was ruled out due to Injury.

+Cox made his Test debut in June 2026 during the 2nd Test against New Zealand, making 27 and 25 batting at seven.

+On 20 August 2026, Cox hit his maiden Test half century against Pakistan off 78 balls during the first Test.